ondat/documentation/docs/concepts/components.md

 default, volumes are cached to improve read performance and compressed to reduce network traffic.

-Any pod may mount a Ondat virtual volume from any node that is also running Ondat, regardless of whether the pod and volume are collocated on the same node.
+Any pod may mount an Ondat virtual volume from any node that is also running Ondat, regardless of whether the pod and volume are collocated on the same node.
 Therefore, applications may be started or restarted on any node and access volumes transparently.